quintenbuijs2006/pimox-raspberrypi-5/README.md

 When the settings show up press edit and enable ssh then put a username and password in there you want to use

+Or use the custom script i made in this github respository

 # Run the following commands to have proxmox on a raspberrypi 5 ^^

 If the RPi-Connect doesnt want to start reinstall the entire OS and do the ```sudo -s``` & ```apt update && apt upgrade -y``` later and run that command with sudo as user account